What to Plant in Your UK Garden in Spring

 Time to flourish

 As indicated above, gardening is a wholesome, grounding (no pun intended) and rewarding activity that is great for your health and for the planet in more ways than one.
-A little greenery can have a big positive impact, so whether you've got a huge acreage or a sunny window spot, it's time to jump on the gardening band wagon!
-So, now that you're hopefully feeling inspired as to what to plant, seize the day and get sowing…
+A little greenery can have a big positive impact.
+So, whether you've got a huge acreage or a sunny window spot, it's time to jump on the gardening band wagon!
+Feeling inspired?
+Get your gardening equipment at the ready...
+It's time to seize the day and get sowing!

 Choose your size